determined-ai/determined/docs/manage/config-policies.rst

 ****************

 -  Start with cluster-wide policies for broad governance.
--  Use workspace and project-level policies for more granular control.
+-  Use workspace-level policies for more granular control of the projects in a workspace.
 -  Set different priority limits for experiments and NTSC tasks to better manage resource allocation.
 -  Regularly review and update policies as organizational needs evolve.
--  Communicate policy changes clearly to users to ensure smooth adoption.
+-  Communicate configuration policies to users to ensure smooth adoption.
 -  Use the SetJobPriority API cautiously, ensuring that priority changes do not violate existing policies.
 -  Use invariant configs to set default behaviors across workloads.